Skip to content

 What is a SWOT Analysis for SEO?

-An SEO SWOT analysis is an organizational chart that lists Strengths (Internal, Positive Aspects), Weaknesses (Internal, Negative Aspects), Opportunities (External, Positive Aspects), and Threats/Challenges (External, Negative Aspects).
+An SEO SWOT analysis is an a four-panel grid that lists Strengths (Internal, Positive Aspects), Weaknesses (Internal, Negative Aspects), Opportunities (External, Positive Aspects), and Threats/Challenges (External, Negative Aspects).

 Here's an example of the SWOT analysis I created for the job interview: